 Sewing fashionable knit garments has been a Fit for Art goal for many years.
-We are constantly pushing the design envelope with the core Tabula Rasa Knit Tee & Tunic pattern (TRK), so far adding three variations to change up the look of the basic knit top adjusted for your personal fit.
+We are constantly pushing the design envelope with the core Tabula Rasa Knit Tee & Tunic pattern (TRK) by adding variations to change up the look of the basic knit top adjusted for your personal fit.

 Here are a pair of knit tops that share the same fabrics.
 They each feature our basic black rayon jersey and a lovely printed rayon blend jersey from Liberty of London.
 It was a gift from a friend who purchased it at the Liberty Store in London.
-(If you have never been there and are heading to London when travel is again possible, put it on the top of your to do list: a historic building filled with lovely fabrics and more.)
+(If you have never been there and are heading to London, put it on the top of your to do list: a historic building filled with lovely fabrics and more.)

 In a Basic Top